 Jennifer Hirsch, the founder of Marked Point, spoke to First Round Review on the topic and covered her process of picking the best PR firm for her startup and what she’s learned from working with over 50 PR firms.
 Here are a few of our thoughts you may want to remember when your company is in the market for the perfect PR pros to spur growth and company/product awareness.

 Have they worked with other startups?
 In the same city?

-Bringing some big brand experience and connections to the table certainly helps but startup PR is often “guerilla PR,” where big corporate PR can often be “pulling up the drawbridge” (not that it should be).
-Finally are they local?
-In Boston?
+Bringing some big brand experience and connections to the table certainly helps, but startup PR is often “guerilla PR.”
+In contrast, big corporate PR can often be “pulling up the drawbridge” (not that it should be).
+Finally, are they local?
+In San Francisco?
+Boston?
 Los Angeles?
-The Valley?
-Like seed investing, early-stage startup PR can sometimes be more of a local thing.
+New York?
+Like seed investing, early-stage startup PR can sometimes be more of a regional thing.
 They don’t have to be, but it’s good to have some insight into the local media market, as getting local press is often a checkmark before getting national outlets to pay attention.